yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 To obtain satisfactory results that meet the purpose from a language model, an appropriate prompt must be provided.
 Prompt design might seem daunting, but in fact, 'how to make good requests' is not much different whether the recipient is a language model or a human, so it's not that difficult if approached from this perspective.
 It's good to clearly explain the current situation and requests according to the 5W1H principle, and if necessary, add a few specific examples.
 There are numerous tips and techniques for prompt design, but most are derived from the basic principles described below.

 #### Overall Tone
-There are many reports that language models produce higher quality responses when prompts are written and input in a polite, requesting tone rather than a commanding tone.
-Usually, in society, when asking someone for something, the probability of the other person performing the requested task more sincerely is higher when asked in the former tone rather than the latter, and it seems that language models learn and imitate this response pattern of people.
+There are many reports that language models produce higher quality responses when prompts are written and input in a polite requesting tone rather than an authoritative commanding tone.
+Usually, in society, when asking someone to do something, the probability of the other person performing the requested task more sincerely is higher when politely requested rather than authoritatively commanded.
+It seems that language models learn and imitate this response pattern of people.

 #### Role Assignment and Situation Explanation (Who, Why)
-First, I assigned Claude 3.5 the role of a *'professional technical translator'* and provided contextual information about the user as *"an engineering blogger who mainly contributes articles about mathematics, physics, or data science."*
+First, I assigned Claude 3.5 the role of a *'professional technical translator'* and provided contextual information about the user as *"an engineering blogger who mainly writes about mathematics, physics, or data science."*

 ```xml
 <role>You are a professional translator specializing in technical and scientific fields. \